versus/terraform-switcher/README.md

 1. Create a `.tfswitchrc` file containing the desired version
 2. For example, `echo "0.10.5" >> .tfswitchrc` for version 0.10.5 of terraform
 3. Run the command `tfswitch` in the same directory as your `.tfswitchrc`

+### Use environment variable TFSWITCH_PATH

+1. Create a `TFSWITCH_PATH` environment variable with your custom path to install terraform Ex: `export  TFSWITCH_PATH=/Users/versus/bin/terraform`
+2. Run the command `tfswitch`

 #### *Instead of a `.tfswitchrc` file, a `.terraform-version` file may be used for compatibility with [`tfenv`](https://github.com/tfutils/tfenv#terraform-version-file) and other tools which use it*